silverbulletmd/silverbullet/website/SETTINGS.md

 #meta

 This page contains settings for configuring SilverBullet and its Plugs.
-Changing any of these will go into effect immediately in most cases except `indexPage` which requires a page reload.
+Changing any of these will go into effect immediately in most cases, some require a page reload.

 ```yaml
 # Initial page to load when launching SB, can contain template variables